oadig/Bidirectional-Representation-and-Backpropagation/README.md

 ## Features

-- [ ] 2 cases of bipolar permutation function
+- [ ] Training a network on binary and bipolar permutation functions.
-- [ ] 2 cases of binary permutation function
+- [ ] The training can be forward only, backward only, or bidirectional.
-- [ ] Bidirectional network with one hidden layer
+- [ ] The network uses a single hidden layer.

 # References
 #